dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Life is not about how fast you run or how high you climb but how well you bounce.
+  It is not in the stars to hold our destiny but in ourselves.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (891 days)